NAICNO/Jobanalyzer/production/README.md

 # Sonar and Jobanalyzer production setups

+## NOTE 2025-08-15

+The documentation in this directory tree is probably still correct as far as it goes, but is frequently old-fashioned.
+Up-to-date deployment instructions for NRIS systems are in [a Sigma2 gitlab repo](https://gitlab.sigma2.no/larstha/sonar-deploy), for NRIS members that have access to that.
+Eventually that information should be merged into this repo somehow.

 ## Cluster names

 Every cluster has a *cluster name* that distinguishes it globally.
 Frequently the cluster name is